 12th Grade College and Career Coaching

-Experienced Career Compass coaches work one-on-one with high seniors to help them map out their plans for the future.
+Experienced Career Compass coaches work one-on-one with high school seniors to help them map out their plans for the future.
 With specialized, in-depth knowledge of the post-secondary options in their part of the state, coaches equip students with accurate information about their options for the future.
 Whether students need help exploring various career options, gaining admission to a particular post-secondary institution, getting on the right path for their chosen career, or all of the above, Career Compass coaches are here to help.

 - Access to proprietary, leading-edge, student-centered learning modules designed exclusively for Louisiana’s high school students, incorporating tailored subject matter including career pathways ideal for Louisiana’s future workforce; Louisiana post-secondary institution profiles and actionable plans to apply to them; Jump Start diploma options, and more.

 - Delivery.
 Our trained coaches act as representatives on our behalf, facilitating the delivery of the system in high schools across the state.
 Students have consistent access to a caring, experienced college and career coach who is well-versed in Louisiana college admissions, enrollment, financial aid, and career exploration.
 The student-level data collected by our coaches is unique, and is available only upon the student’s completion of each module.
 Busy guidance counselors and administrators can focus on the countless items already on their plates, while allowing a reputable, economical nonprofit to take the lead.

 - Data Reports and Benchmarking.
 Career Compass collects and protects student-level data from each individual we work with, and provides regular data reports and analytics.
 These reports provide essential information for both school districts and post-secondary institutions, and often is required for local, state and federal funding.
 We safeguard all FERPA-protected data and are accountable to each of our partner school districts.